decalage2/balbuzard/README.md

 [Balbuzard](http://www.decalage.info/python/balbuzard) is a package of open-source python tools for malware analysis:

-- **balbuzard** is a tool to extract patterns of interest from malicious files, such as IP addresses, URLs and common file headers.
+- **balbuzard** is a tool to extract patterns of interest from malicious files, such as IP addresses, URLs and embedded files.
 It is easily extensible with patterns, regular expressions and Yara rules.
-- **bbcrack** uses a new algorithm based on patterns of interest to bruteforce typical malware obfuscation such as XOR, ROL, ADD and various combinations.
+- **bbcrack** uses a new algorithm based on patterns of interest to bruteforce typical malware obfuscation such as XOR, ROL, ADD and various combinations, in order to guess which algorithms/keys have been used.
+- **bbharvest** extracts all patterns of interest found when applying transforms such as XOR, ROL, ADD and various combinations, trying all possible keys.
+It is especially useful when several keys or several transforms are used in a single file.
 - **bbtrans** can apply any of the transforms from bbcrack (XOR, ROL, ADD and various combinations) to a file.

+When to use these tools:

+- If you need to analyze a new malicious file, you can first try balbuzard to extract patterns of interest and detect embedded files in cleartext.
+- Then if you think the malicious file might use an obfuscation algorithm such as XOR to hide interesting data, try bbcrack to find the algorithm and the key(s).
+- Alternatively, if bbcrack is not successful, or if you think the file may use several algorithms and/or keys, try bbharvest.

+Important note: while balbuzard and bbharvest are straightforward and readily usable, bbcrack is still an experimental tool and it has not been tested on many samples yet.
+Please [contact me](http://www.decalage.info/contact) if you test these tools on malware samples to tell me if it works or not.

 See <http://www.decalage.info/python/balbuzard> for more info.